CareerLink

 A VET qualification can provide entry into a multitude of careers

-Undertaking a VET qualification can get your child job ready in a short period of time
+Undertaking a VET qualification can get your child job-ready in a short period of time

 VET qualifications are affordable

-VET graduates are very employable after training
+VET graduates are highly employable

 A VET qualification can offer pathways into other education